TOP

 Image courtesy of Pexels

 After a few weeks, don’t be surprised if homesickness and culture shock enter the scene.
 It takes many forms – tears, anger, anxiety, oversleeping, or just a general sense of “blah.”
 The symptoms of homesickness vary for everyone and can last a few days or longer than a few weeks.
-Almost every au pair experiences homesickness to some degree.
-It’s part of being an au pair, so don’t worry about it!
+Culture shock and homesickness are a normal part of the adjustment process, it is not a sign you made the wrong choice.
+Most au pairs experience it most intensely in the first few weeks, and it gradually improves as you settle in.

 Adapting to culture shock opens up a world of possibilities.

-By now, au pairs have developed a new hobby, traveled around this beautiful, diverse country, made friends and have even more to look forward to.
-Au pairs know where the cool local hangouts are and appreciate things about both U.S. culture and their home culture.
+In time you will have developed a new hobby, perhaps even had the chance to travel around this beautiful, diverse country, made friends and have even more to look forward to.
+You’ll have found your favorite places to spend time and you appreciate things about both U.S. culture and your home culture.

 Suzanne Miller

-Suzanne is the InterExchange Au Pair USA Local Coordinator for Raleigh, North Carolina.
+Suzanne was previously the Au Pair USA Local Coordinator for Raleigh, North Carolina.

 «